 Thanks for stopping by the blog to check out our work on integrating Workday, Greenhouse, and Engagement Survey data.
-A link to the full video presentation is just below.
+Along with a video walking through the exact insights you can get, we use this blog to dive into key considerations when combining HCM, recruiting, and engagement surveys.

 If you want to chat through any of the ideas here feel welcome to schedule a time on my calendar.
 I'd love to chat:

 We started noticing about a year ago.
 Ryan and I would get a cool new lead that came in from a really exciting company to talk to, often based on the West Coast, often in tech.
-During our initial conversation they would talk about workforce growth, diversity, and engagement.
-Then we’d ask about their system mix, and they’d say, “Well, we switched to Workday a couple years ago, but we use Greenhouse for recruiting, and we have Culture Amp for surveys. (or Glint or Qualtrics)”
+During our initial conversation, they would talk about workforce growth, diversity, and engagement.
+Then we’d ask about their system mix, and they’d say, “Well, we switched to Workday a couple of years ago, but we use Greenhouse for recruiting, and we have Culture Amp for surveys (or Glint or Qualtrics).”

 Ryan and I started joking about how this was happening all the time-- to the point where we’d sometimes try to autocomplete “Culture Amp” for the person after they mentioned Greenhouse.
 (This totally failed on a recent call so we’ll stop doing that now.)